nandonyata/kerjaaja/README.md

 ---

 ## Contributing
-We welcome contributions to improve KerjaKita!
+We welcome contributions to improve KerjaAja!
 Feel free to submit issues, suggest features, or make pull requests to help us make the platform better for everyone.

 ---

 ## Contact
 Have questions or feedback?
-Reach out to us at **support@kerjakita.com** or visit our website at **[kerjakita.com](http://kerjakita.com)**.
+Reach out to us at **support@KerjaAja.com** or visit our website at **[KerjaAja.com](http://KerjaAja.com)**.